isrugeek/2dto3d/README.md

 From finding the microstructures , matching the sample from microscope slide to plotting the equivalent 3D model we use AI.
 The whole programming language is written using Python.
 OpenCV, Tensorflow, Keras, Scikit and MatPlot Lib are widely used libraries.
 We have different scripts for different use.
 In this paper we will discuss depending on their features.
 Under training phase, we need to collect dataset and and labeling them then train our model.
 The second one is using our trained models to find the detect sample.
 The third one is matching the sample.
 The forth one is detect and separate the edges to make the 3D Model.
 All phases and their sub parts are discussed below.

+## Training Our Model
+We have designed different models for this experiment.
+To Identify Sample and Not Sample, detecting the sample is identifying type of the Microstructure and for autofocusing.
+For the Sample Not Sample training phase we used the images containing our Sample gathered using 2.3.3 Technique.
+And randomly 10000~ Images that do not contain our samples. we used Convolutional Neural Networks (CNN) to train our model.
+Again for detecting the Sample type we separated the images to their type each of them have around 768 images.

+## Test Our Model

+To test our models, we have to handle scaling our image to the range [0, 1], converting it to an array and adding an extra dimension.
+As we train/classify images in batches with CNNs.
+Adding an extra dimension to the array using Numpy arrays which allows our image to have the shape that we want. all our models succeeded with defining Samples and Non Samples and what kind of sample it is.